hardisgroupcom/sfdx-hardis/README.md

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command

+  --commit                                                                          If true, a commit will be performed
+                                                                                    after the retrofit

+  --commitmode=(updated|all)                                                        [default: updated] Defines if we
+                                                                                    commit all retrieved updates, or all
+                                                                                    updates including creations

   --json                                                                            format output as json

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for
                                                                                     this command invocation

+  --productionbranch=productionbranch                                               Name of the git branch corresponding
+                                                                                    to the org we want to perform the retrofit on.
+                                                                                    Can be defined in productionBranch
+                                                                                    property in .sfdx-hardis.yml

+  --push                                                                            If true, a push will be performed
+                                                                                    after the retrofit

+  --pushmode=(default|mergerequest)                                                 [default: default] Defines if we
+                                                                                    send merge request options to git
+                                                                                    push arguments

+  --retrofittargetbranch=retrofittargetbranch                                       Name of branch the merge request
+                                                                                    will have as target
+                                                                                    Can be defined in retrofitBranch
+                                                                                    property in .sfdx-hardis.yml

+  --skipauth                                                                        Skip authentication check when a
+                                                                                    default username is required

   --websocket=websocket                                                             Websocket host:port for VsCode SFDX
                                                                                     Hardis UI integration